NatureServe-Canada/EBARTools/resources/EBARExportReadme.txt

 The following rules were used when extracting data for export:
 - Include records that overlap the jurisdiction or fall within 32km of its boundary or coastline (32km is the approximate maximum locational obscuring applied to iNaturalist obscured records)
 - Exclude records marked as EBAR Restricted or that come from a United States Natural Heritage Program (i.e., acquired through a licensing agreement that restricts sharing)
-- Exclude records marked as Bad Data (this is done by the EBAR team either manually based on expert input, or automatically using a tool that compares an expert-review range map to the underlying species data)
 - Exclude records that were provided by a Conservation Data Centre
 - Exclude polygon datasets not associated with confirmed species presence, such as Critical Habitat, Range Estimate, Habitat Suitability, and Area of Occupancy
+- Exclude records marked as Bad Data (see description below)

+Individual records can be flagged as "Bad Data" by the EBAR team.
+This is done using an automated tool that compares a fully expert-reviewed range map with a high star rating to the underlying species data.
+Any species records (including their uncertainty distance buffers) that fall outside the reviewed range are flagged as Bad Data.
+Bad data was not included in exports of species and will not be included when generating range maps in future.
+The EBAR team has chosen to retain, rather than delete, bad data to avoid re-importing it in future.
+If you would like a copy of records flagged as "Bad Data" please contact the EBAR-KBA team at EBAR-KBA@natureserve.ca

 Each feature class has the following fields:
 ObjectID - ArcGIS unique identifier